Best Patio Doors for Florida Homes: Impact, Hurricane, and Sliding Doors

 The Florida home improvement market has its share of operators who don't have your best interests at heart, unfortunately.
 Watch for the following warning signs:

-- Quote that's dramatically lower than all others without a clear explanation
+- Quotes that are dramatically lower than all others without a clear explanation

-- Salesperson who discourages you from getting multiple quotes
+- Salespersons who discourage you from getting multiple quotes

 - No mention of permits or Florida Product Approval numbers